-The Company has established the Nomination Committee on 21 December 2011 with written terms of reference.
+The Company established the Nomination Committee on 21 December 2011 with written terms of reference.
 The primary duties of the Nomination Committee are to review the structure, size and composition of the Board and make recommendations on any proposed changes to the Board to complement the Company's corporate strategy.
-The Nomination Committee consists of four members, comprising three Independent Non-executive Directors, namely Mr. IP Shing Hing, Mr. LAI Kin Jerome and Mr. CHEUNG Ying Sheung and one Executive Director namely Mr. WONG Shik Ho Tony.
-Mr. IP Shing Hing is the chairman of the Nomination Committee.
+The Nomination Committee consists of four members, comprising three Independent Non-executive Directors, namely Mr. IP Shing Hing (chairman), Mr. LAI Kin Jerome and Mr. CHEUNG Ying Sheung and one Executive Director namely Mr. WONG Shik Ho Tony.

-During the year, 1 Nomination Committee meeting was held and the attendance of each committee member is set out below:
+During the year, 2 Nomination Committee meetings were held and the attendance of each committee member is set out below:

 Member Number of Attendance

-Mr. IP Shing Hing 1/1
+Mr. IP Shing Hing 2/2

-Mr. LAI Kin Jerome 1/1
+Mr. LAI Kin Jerome 2/2

-Mr. CHEUNG Ying Sheung 1/1
+Mr. CHEUNG Ying Sheung 2/2

-Mr. WONG Shik Ho Tony 1/1
+Mr. WONG Shik Ho Tony 2/2

-The Nomination Committee had reviewed the structure, size and the composition of the Board in consideration of the change of directorship of the Company during the year.
+The Nomination Committee had reviewed the structure, size and the composition of the Board in consideration of reelection of retiring Directors in 2013 Annual General Meeting and reviewed the Board Diversity Policy of the Company during the year.